 Metro Cebu Expressway (Cebu Circumferential Road)

-Cebu is set to have another asset this year with the expected completion of the Metro Cebu Expressway, a north-to-south linkage that will assure faster and safer travel from Naga City up to Danao City.
+Cebu is set to have another asset this year with the expected completion of the Metro Cebu Expressway project, a north-to-south linkage that will assure faster and safer travel from Naga City up to Danao City.
 The expressway spans around 56.9 kilometers with portions traversing along the slopes of Cebu province’s mountain range.

 Once completed, the high standard arterial toll road will improve Metro Cebu’s east to west and south to north urban inter-modal transport and provide better economic and tourism passages.
 It will connect the central, coastal, southern, and northern urban areas and economic development with the bypass while also facilitating the seamless movement of people from trade and tourism zones along the Metro Cebu’s 72-kilometer RIA.
 Metro Cebu Expressway will likewise spur economic growth as it will provide transport mobility across urban areas.